jjonez96/scootlator-nextjs/README.md

 # Scootlator

 This is typed version of the Scootlator app.
 Still work in progress. <br>
-Link to old repo: https://github.com/jjonez96/Scootlator
+Link to non typed version: https://github.com/jjonez96/scootlator-nextjs

 Scootlator is really handy and fast single page application(SPA) to calculate e-scoot trips such as Tier, Voi, Dott etc.
 <br>